Pork Katsu

 How to Make Pork Katsu

-• Place the pork cutlets on a cutting board, put plastic wrap over them, and use a meat mallet, rolling pin, or the bottom of a saucepan to pound them to a 1/2 inch thickness.
+• Prep the pork chops.
+Place the pork cutlets on a cutting board, put plastic wrap over them, and use a meat mallet, rolling pin, or the bottom of a saucepan to pound them to a 1/2 inch thickness.

-• In a shallow dish, beat the eggs and miso until the miso is dissolved.
+• Prep the breading station.
+In a shallow dish, beat the eggs and miso until the miso is dissolved.
 Combine the panko and shichimi togarashi in a separate shallow dish.
 Finally, mix the flour and cornstarch in a third shallow dish.
 Set a clean, dry baking sheet or larger platter nearby.

 • Heat the Oil and Bread the Pork.
 Add vegetable oil to a pot over medium heat and heat it up to 350°F. Dredge the pork cutlets in the flour mixture to coat.
 Then dip them in the egg mixture, and finally, the panko, pressing the crumbs firmly to help them stick.
 Place the breaded cutlets on your clean baking sheet or platter as you go.